phpbench/phpbench/README.md

 - `style`: Display one table per data group (`horizontal`) or one table per row (`vertical`) In the latter case the table will have two columns, `field` and `value`.
 Defaults to `horizontal`.
+- `footer`: Adds a "footer" row for each function name given, the aggregated value according to the function is shown for each aggregatable column.

 The columns are: